CS-433/ml-project-2-thevipers2/README.md

 - Theau Vannier: [@theauv](https://github.com/theauv)

 ### Data
-The data used in our work describes the __blood flow__ in an artery with a bifurcation and a stenosis.
-This data set was obtained by running multiple simulations which solve unsteady Navier-Stokes equations with random generated stenosis parameters on MatLab.
-There are 5 stenosis parameters that can be set at the beginning of the experiment: µ<sub>1</sub> stenosis width, µ<sub>2</sub> stenosis height, µ<sub>3</sub> distance between the 2 stenosis plaque centers, R<sub>1</sub> resistive term of the first bifurcation and R<sub>2</sub> resistive term of the second bifurcation as well as the final number of simulations.
+The data used in our work describes the __blood flow__ in an artery with a bifurcation and a stenosis, which is modelled as the union of two semi-elliptical plaques.
+We generate the dataset by running on MatLab numerical simulations, which solve unsteady Stokes equations with random parameters characterizing the stenonis' shape.
+The output of each simulation is the discrete approximation of the time-evolution of the blood velocity u and pressure p in the considered domain, which is discretized with a suitable mesh-grid.
+There are 5 parameters that can be set: µ<sub>1</sub> stenosis width, µ<sub>2</sub> stenosis height, µ<sub>3</sub> distance between the 2 stenosis plaque centers, R<sub>1</sub> and R<sub>2</sub> resistive term of the first and of the second bifurcation respectively.
+We generate our dataset performing 550 simulations corresponding to randomly selected combinations of the 5 model parameters.
 <p align="center">
   <img src="/img/nice_illustration.png" alt="params" width="500"/>
 </p>

-The data simulator generetes 4 files:
+The data simulator generates 4 files:
 - u1.csv: which represents the x coordinate of the blood speed in the artery
 - u2.csv: which represents the y coordinate of the blood speed in the artery
 - p.csv: which represents the blood pressure in the artery
-- params.csv: which represents the stenosis parameters
+- params.csv: which represents the model parameters

 ### How to run the code